minekube/gate/.web/docs/guide/security.md

 ## DDoS Protecting your Minecraft server

-If you are running a public Minecraft server, and you are not using [Connect](https://connect.minekube.com), having a good DDoS protection is essential to prevent your server from being taken offline.
+If you are running a high-profile public Minecraft server, and you are not using [Connect](https://connect.minekube.com), having a good DDoS protection is essential to prevent your server from being taken offline.

 If you are under attack, your server will be lagging, become unresponsive and timeout players.